mixxxdj/mixxx/source/chapters/introduction.rst

 In 2011, RJ Ryan took over as Lead Developer to successfully continue the teams endeavor to make Mixxx a world-class DJ software.

-As our user community grows, so does our development team - Until that day, over 150 Developers, artists and translators have helped create Mixxx!
+As our user community grows, so does our development team - Over 150 developers, artists, and translators have helped create Mixxx!

 About the Mixxx Manual
 ======================